multiGamerAbc/MultiGame/README.md

 # MultiGame

 README For MultiGame System

+(This was a project for a Software Engineering course.
+The focus was on documentation, requirements engineering, validation, verification, diagrams... that sort of thing.
+It was not intended for us to focus too heavily on coding, or even on completing all the requirements.
+We "elicited" our own requirements.
+It is still a working application with a GUI, including a simple animated video game and a simple math quiz.
+Please take a look.)

 To install and run the MultiGame system:
 1) Download and unzip the zip file I submitted for the project.
 2) Inside you'll find a folder titled "MultiGameSystem".
 Open this folder.